 Understanding school rules for face masks and who does not need to wear one

-But not everyone is able to wear a face mask.
+Not everyone is able to wear a face mask.
 Check out our advice below to understand school rules on face masks and face mask exemptions for pupils.

 High School face mask rules

 If you’re in high school you will now be asked to wear a face mask at school when you’re in busier areas of the school (like in corridors or the school toilets).
-You won’t usually have to wear a face mask in the classroom though.

 Primary School face mask rules